wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.1.1 =
 * Fixed the feed style issue
+* Added the custom size image for Open Graph in Squirrly Snippet
 * Increased the plugin loading speed in frontend
 * Improved the communication with the API Server
 * Fixed the post optimization history issue